b-sullender/WinGui/docs/WinGui_Init.md

 ```
 Type: **unsigned long**

+This parameter can be one of the following flags.

 | Flag | Description |
 | --- | --- |
 | WINGUI_FLAGS_NONE | Nothing is done when WinGui succeeds or fails to initialize |